sirus-be/westtoer-win-ldes2jsonapi/README.md

 Sparse fieldsets is also [a feature of JSONAPI](http://jsonapi.org/format/#fetching-sparse-fieldsets).
 If your model has many attributes, but you do not intend to render them on the frontend, you can opt out of fetching them.
 Use the `fields` query parameter to fetch only the necessary results.

 The `fields` parameter needs to be scoped to the type of the objects for which you want to limit the returned properties.
-If we'd want to return only the name for a people listing, we'd use the following:
+If we'd want to return only the name for a  tourist-attractions listing, we'd use the following:

-    GET /people?fields[people]=name
+    GET /attracties?fields[attracties]=naam

 This becomes more intersting as we include more resources.
-Say that I include the publications, but only the title and publication-date of these should be taken into account.
+Say that I include the adres, but only the municipality and post-code.

-    GET /people?include=publications&fields[people]=name&fields[documents]=publication-date,title

-You can add filters to ensure we only get authors of papers aged over 42 which have a Dropbox account:

-    GET /people?filter[accounts][:exact:name]=Dropbox&filter[:gt:age]=42&filter[:has:publication]=true&include=publications
+    GET /attracties?include=adres&fields[attracties]=naam&fields[adres]=gemeente,post-code

 ### Caching